Velociraptor endpoint agents are called

 will be overwritten.

-Velociraptor already includes a Wix Framework configuration file that creates a proper custom MSI with embedded configuration.
-You can also customize this wix file to specify a different service name, destination location etc.
+Velociraptor already includes a Wix Framework configuration files that create a proper custom MSI with embedded configuration.
+You can also customize this Wix file to specify a different service name, destination location etc.

-To summarise the process, you will need to:
+To summarize the process, you will need to: